 Image source: forbes.com

 Karlie Kloss proves that beauty can be more than skin deep.
-Discovered by talent scouts at the age of 13, Karlie has since risen to supermodel proportions, strutting her stuff for some of the world’s biggest designers and becoming a mainstay in the pages of Vogue.
+Discovered by talent scouts at the age of 13, Karlie has since risen to supermodel proportions.
 But she’s also an entrepreneur philanthropist, creating Karlie’s Kookies, a line of baked goods that benefits hungry children worldwide, and founding Kode with Klossy, a nonprofit initiative that encourages girls ages 13 to 18 to learn how to code.

 For her next act, Karlie is stepping into Heidi Klum’s shoes as an executive producer and host of Project Runway, which she has called a platform for aspiring American designers “as they pursue their creative and entrepreneurial dreams.”

 Reshma Saujani is many things—a Yale-trained hedge-fund lawyer who handled asylum cases on a pro bono basis, the first South Asian American woman to run for Congress, a former New York City deputy public advocate, and the founder of Girls Who Code, a nonprofit organization dedicated to increasing the number of women in the field of computer science.
 She’s also the author of two books: Women Who Don’t Wait in Line: Break the Mold, Lead the Way and Girls Who Code: Learn to Code and Change the World.

 “Never give up,” Reshma said she tells herself during life’s tougher moments.
 “People will always discount you and you’ll always get rejected.
 But set your sights high.
 Be boldly ambitious.
 Be relentless and never give up.”